-Use of the sled drops the top speed of the Esuit by five (5) Km/h
+Use of the sled drops the top speed of the Esuit by five (5) Km/h successful Repair Artillery skill roll will allow it to be added to one of these kits.

 Reactive Armor

 This is an I-CA modification.
 Reactive armor is an explosive charge designed to explode outward when struck hard enough.
 It is effective against projectile and plasma weapons only, giving a +300 HP vs. those attacks.